"Black Jack Lady"

 SH: Please tell me about your recent masterpiece - in particular, the vertical piece with multiple mezzotints and the reproduced letter of your grandfather.

 BM: I won't call it a masterpiece but, for me, a very important piece.
 The piece is an ode to my family, in particular my maternal Grandfather, Max (Mozes Richard) Hakker(t), who died in the concentration camp of Sobibor (Poland), March 9, 1943 (9, search for Mozes Richard Hakker, 10; see also Links under Family Background etc.), according to notes received by the Red Cross.
 The text is taken from my Grandfather's notebook in which he describes the bombing and consequent destruction of the center of Rotterdam at the onset of the Second World War.
 I used the burning of a focal point of the city, the St. Laurens (Lawrence) Church, as the focal part of the image.
 The central image of this church is surrounded by citizens fleeing the city.
 The whole print consists of 18 separate plates.
 My Grandfather had a store in which he sold musical instruments.
 He also arranged special concerts for such luminaries as Louis Armstrong and Coleman Hawkins, among others.
 He loved his city and was heartbroken by its destruction.
 On top of that, he and the rest of my family also suffered all consequences of the Nazis' treatment of the Jews.
-The text, enlarged from my Grandfather's notes, was printed with the help of my artist/writer friend and art colleague, Audrey Niffenegger (11), who works at Columbia College in Chicago (12).
+The text, enlarged from my Grandfather's notes, was printed with the help of my artist/writer friend and art colleague, Audrey Niffenegger (11), who worked (until 2015) at Columbia College in Chicago (12).

 SH: How much does your heritage play a role in your subject matter?